luizadesilv/computational-methods-of-physics/README.md

-# :telescope: Computationa Methods Of Physics
+# :telescope: Computational Methods Of Physics

 Repository created to store the codes developed in Computational Methodes of Physics at UFRGS.